 Welcome to the website of Ben R. Atkinson.
 Ben is a writer, musician, and broadcaster known for his radio programme, Ben’s Country Music Show, which airs on stations around the world.
 In addition, Ben has written two novels, released an album and EP of original music, worked extensively in the media industry and Higher Education in the UK, and is currently studying for his PhD in music and American studies at the University of Lincoln, UK.

-As a presenter, Ben is a familiar voice on independent radio across the UK and internationally, having hosted his syndicated radio programme, Ben’s Country Music Show, since 2008; the show now being broadcast on stations in the UK, Ireland, and Australia.
-Starting his radio journey as a teenager, Ben trained at the University of Lincoln, graduating with a BA(Hons) in Media Production and an MA in Digital Media.
-He then went on to be part of the prestigious BBC Production Talent Pool, where he honed his craft with placements at BBC Local Radio and the World Service.
+As a broadcaster, Ben is a familiar voice on independent radio across the UK and internationally, having hosted his syndicated radio programme, Ben’s Country Music Show, since 2008; the show now being broadcast on stations in the UK, Ireland, Australia, and the US.
+Ben learnt his craft at the Lincoln School of Film, Media and Journalism, Ben graduated with a First Class degree in Media Production, a Masters Degree in Digital Media and the school’s award for Outstanding Contribution.
+He went on to train as part of the prestigious BBC Production Talent Pool at both MediaCity, Salford and the World Service, London.